 Banks and building societies generally set their own standard variable rates.
 And they are often the most expensive mortgages available.

-Right now, the best mortgage interest rates for first time buyers are around 2% to 2.5%, according to Moneyfacts.
+Right now, the best fixed rate mortgage deals for first time buyers are around 5.3%, according to Moneyfacts.

 Fixed-rate mortgages are a popular choice because the interest rate is guaranteed to stay the same for the length of the deal.